squaresLab/genprog4java/README.md

 * 3rd param is the folder where the project is (ex: "/home/mau/Research/" )
 * 4td param is the folder where defects4j is installed (ex: "/home/mau/Research/defects4j/" )
 * 5th param is the option of running it (ex: allHuman, oneHuman, oneGenerated)
+* 6th param is the percentage of test cases being used to guide genprog's search (ex: 1, 100)

 So a typical run would look like this:
-./prepareBug.sh Math 2 /home/mau/Research/ /home/mau/Research/defects4j/ allHuman
+./prepareBug.sh Math 2 /home/mau/Research/ /home/mau/Research/defects4j/ allHuman 100

 The script creates a directory in the defects4j folder called ExamplesCheckedOut, in which it checks out the buggy and fixed versions of the project/bug number you specify.
 It compiles them both.

-If the Lang project is specified, the scropt copies a modified version of EntityArrays.java to the working directory.
-This is because this file contains a lot of non ascii characters in the comments that were causing issues with compilation.

 If specified, the script calls evosuite to generate test suites.